 I am currently reading “This Is Going To Hurt” by Adam Kay the million copy bestselling diaries of an ex Junior Doctor.

-During the promotional tours for his book, Kay was often asked what we as individuals can do to help support all NHS workers?
-His answer was simple “Ask them how their day was”.
+During the promotional tours for his book, Kay was often asked what we as individuals can do to help support all NHS workers as almost all of us know someone who works in the system.
+His answer was simple “Just ask them how their day was”.
 This act of reaching out and offering to listen to anyone who works for NHS could be just about as effective as anything else we could do – and it costs nothing.

 The “stigma” around mental health – especially in the NHS but everywhere in society – makes the need to talk about it even more vital.
 Kay’s advice is on a personal level but what about nationally and internationally?